facebook/react/docs/_posts/2014-02-24-community-roundup-17.md

 author: Jonas Gebhardt
 ---

+It's exciting to see the number of real-world React applications and components skyrocket over the pasts months!
+This community round-up features a few examples of inspiring React applications and components.

 ## React in the Real World

-It's exciting to see the number of real-world React applications and components skyrocket in the pasts months!
-This community round-up features a few examples of inspiring React applications and components.

 ### Facebook Lookback video editor
 Large parts of Facebook's web frontend are already powered by React.
 The recently released Facebook [Lookback video and its corresponding editor](https://www.facebook.com/lookback/edit/) are great examples of a complex, real-world React app.

 ### Russia's largest bank is now powered by React
-Sberbank, Russia's largest bank, recently switched their entire website to use React, as detailed in [this post by Vyacheslav Slinko](https://groups.google.com/forum/#!topic/reactjs/Kj6WATX0atg).
+Sberbank, Russia's largest bank, recently switched large parts of their site to use React, as detailed in [this post by Vyacheslav Slinko](https://groups.google.com/forum/#!topic/reactjs/Kj6WATX0atg).

 ### Relato
 [Relato](http://bripkens.github.io/relato/) by [Ben Ripkens](https://github.com/bripkens) shows Open Source Statistics based on NPM data.
 It features a filterable and sortable table built in React.
 Check it out &ndash; it's super fast!